 For the chicken, the typical chicken piccata recipe calls for flattened chicken breasts.
 But where is the juiciness in that?!
 We decided to shake things up and go with chicken thighs, which are incredibly tender done sous vide.

-Combine great, fresh sauce and juicy chicken thighs together, and you’ve got our take on chicken piccata.
+Combine great, great sauce and juicy chicken thighs together, and you’ve got our take on chicken piccata.
 Serve this dish up with some rice and you are bound to impress your guests.

 Time and Temperature